 Bleeding from the bowel after pelvic radiotherapy

-You are likely to need treatment if bleeding is interfering with your daily life, or if you become anaemic (have a low number of red blood cells).
-Your doctor or specialist nurse will explain more about your treatment options and give you more detailed information.
+If bleeding is affecting your daily life, or if you become anaemic (have a low number of red blood cells), you are likely to need treatment.
+Your doctor or specialist nurse will explain more about your treatment options and give you more information.

 If you are taking blood-thinning drugs, your dose may be reduced and monitored.

-This treatment directs heat at areas that are bleeding.
-The heat seals the blood vessels and destroys damaged tissue.
-It is given during an endoscopy, where a doctor passes a thin, flexible tube with a light into your back passage.
-The most commonly used heat treatment is called argon plasma coagulation (APC).
+This treatment uses heat to seal areas that are bleeding.
+It is given during an endoscopy, where a doctor or nurse passes a thin, flexible tube with a light on the end into your back passage.
+Different types of thermal ablation include radiofrequency ablation (RFA) and argon plasma coagulation (APC).
 There is a risk that thermal ablation can cause complications, such as serious tissue damage.
 Your doctor will discuss this with you.

 This works by increasing the amount of oxygen that gets to tissue that has been damaged by pelvic radiotherapy.
 This can encourage new blood vessels to grow and may help the tissue heal.
 Treatment takes up to eight weeks.
 This treatment is not widely available, so you may need to travel some distance for it.